xapian/xapian/xapian-core/docs/replication_protocol.rst

    - A byte: 0 if there are no more items in the changeset, 1 if the next item is a base file, 2 if the next item is a list of blocks.

-   - A string, holding a table name.  (preceded by the length of the string as a variable length unsigned integer)
+   - A (packed) string, holding a table name.

    - If a base file: